home-assistant/home-assistant.io/source/_posts/2021-07-15-supervisor-update.markdown

 "Snapshot" is a term that we have been using in the Supervisor since the beginning, but it's not very descriptive for those that do not know what it is.
-Over the next few weeks we will start using "backup" as the term instead in all our software and documentation.
+Over the next few weeks, we will start using "backup" as the term instead of in all our software and documentation.

 The functionality of it does not change, this is just a rename to make it more understandable.

 ## Supervised installations

 <div class='note'>
-Having a supervisor does not make it a supervised installation, Home Assistant Operating System also have this, the information below does not apply to Home Assistant Operating System.
+Having a supervisor does not make it a supervised installation, Home Assistant Operating System also has this, the information below does not apply to Home Assistant Operating System.
 </div>

 While we try not to break supervised installations, we do have a few things we need to change.